Key Takeaways

 Is guest posting still good for SEO in 2026?

 Conditionally.
 Genuine expert contributions to legitimate industry publications still pass ranking value.
-Scaled placements on sites that exist primarily to sell links are being devalued by SpamBrain and have been since late 2022.
-The question isn't whether guest posting works — it's whether the specific guest post you're about to pay for is the kind Google still counts.
+Scaled placements on sites that exist primarily to sell links are being devalued by SpamBrain — and have been since the December 2022 link spam update made that detection a core feature.
+The question isn't whether guest posting works.
+It's whether the specific guest post you're about to pay for is the kind Google still counts.

 How is guest posting different from digital PR?

 In guest posting, you write the article and the host site publishes it with your backlink in the body.
 In digital PR, a journalist writes an article for their own publication and cites you as an expert source with a link.
 The first is content placement.
 The second is earned editorial coverage.
-Google, and increasingly AI systems, treat them as fundamentally different signals.
+Google — and increasingly AI search systems including ChatGPT, Perplexity, Gemini, and Google AI Overviews — treat them as fundamentally different signals.

 What does a safe guest posting strategy look like?